Florida school bans poem recited by Amanda Gorman at Biden inauguration

 It determined that the four other works were “more appropriate” for middle school students and would be moved to their area of the school library.

-Florida Governor Ron DeSantis signed a string of new laws last year that prevents teaching related to gender identity or sexual orientation in kindergarten through third grade.
-Any teachings must be “age appropriate” for older students.
+Florida Governor Ron DeSantis has signed a string of laws over the last year targeting education, including a measure that restricts honest discussions of race and racism and another that prohibits classroom instruction related to gender or sexuality from kindergarten through high school, what opponents have called the “Don’t Say Gay” law.

 So they ban my book from young readers, confuse me with @oprah , fail to specify what parts of my poetry they object to, refuse to read any reviews, and offer no alternatives…Unnecessary #bookbans like these are on the rise, and we must fight back 👊🏿 DONATE here:… pic.twitter.com/p96dlnrSp4— Amanda Gorman (@TheAmandaGorman) May 23, 2023

-The number of book challenges across the state has risen since the law’s introduction, reports the Herald.
+The number of book challenges across the state has risen since the law’s introduction, The Herald reported.

 Ms Gorman took to Twitter on Tuesday to mock the ban and posted the form that was submitted claiming the poem had been written by Oprah Winfrey.